arenaxr/arena-docs/content/messaging/definitions.md

 ## Thicklines

-"thickline" (to improve openpose skeleton rendering visibility) - works like a line, but the lineWidth value specifies thickness, and multiple points can be specified at once, e.g. draw a pink line 11 pixels thick from 0, 0, 0 to 1, 0, 0 to 1, 1, 0 to 1, 1, 1.
+A "thickline" (to improve openpose skeleton rendering visibility) - works like a line, but the `lineWidth` value specifies thickness, and multiple points can be specified at once, e.g. draw a pink line 11 pixels thick from 0, 0, 0 to 1, 0, 0 to 1, 1, 0 to 1, 1, 1.
 The shorthand syntax for coordinates is a bonus feature of lower level code; extending it for the rest of ARENA commands remains as an enhancement.

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/thickline_8 -m '{"object_id" : "thickline_8", "action": "create", "type": "object", "data": {"object_type": "thickline", "lineWidth": 11, "color": "#FF88EE", "path": "0 0 0, 1 0 0, 1 1 0, 1 1 1"}}'
 ```

 You might be wondering, why can't normal lines just use the scale value to specify thickness?
-But this one goes to eleven! (really though, normal lines perform faster) To update a "thickline" takes a special syntax because thicklines are really "meshline"s:
+But this one goes to eleven!
+Really though, normal lines perform faster.
+To update a "thickline" takes a special syntax because thicklines are really "meshline"s.

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/thickline_8 -m '{"object_id": "thickline_8", "action": "update", "type": "object", "data": {"meshline": {"lineWidth": 11, "color": "#FFFFFF", "path": "0 0 0, 0 0 1"}}}'